wheat-eco/wheat-eco/README.md

 ## 10. Roadmap

-Our roadmap outlines the key milestones in Wheat-Sol's journey to becoming the ultimate digital store of value:
+Our roadmap outlines the key milestones in WheatChain's journey to becoming the ultimate digital store of value:

 | Phase | Timeline | Key Milestones |
 |-------|----------|----------------|